tyralyn/LOLlipopWrapper/README.txt

     * fill in optional values for API requests that have them

 TODO/other notes:
+    * RESTRUCTURE REQUESTS TO REDUCE HARDCODING -- in progress
     * implement requestMaker and requests-cache for entire thing
+    * implement requests-q
     * default region setup?
     * figure out how to handle errors gracefully
     * parse/interpret status messages for incorrect API calls?